 About the Journal

-Published biannually (May and October), the FIRE is designed to reflect a balanced representation of authors from different regions of the world.
-The opinions and views expressed in the FIRE are those of the authors, and do not necessarily reflect the positions of the editors, editorial board and advisory board.
+Published once a year (June), the FIRE is designed to reflect a balanced representation of authors from different regions of the world.
+The opinions and views expressed in the FIRE are those of the authors and do not necessarily reflect the positions of the editors, editorial board, and advisory board.